UOERacing/TeamWebsite/README.md

-# website_updates
+# UOE Racing Website
-All updates for the UOE Racing website until ready to be displayed
+The website for the University of Ottawa's Electric Racing Team.